ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 * **timeThreshold** - calculates the time threshold by subtracting N minutes from the current time.
 * **formattedTimeThreshold** - formats the time threshold to an ISO 8601 string.

 When dealing with timestamps and comparing dates across different systems, such as IoT devices and servers, it is crucial to handle time zones correctly to ensure accurate comparisons and calculations.
 IoT devices may operate in various time zones, which can differ from the time zone of the server running the Lambda function.
-To manage this, we use the ISO 8601 format for timestamps.
+To manage this, you will use the ISO 8601 format for timestamps.

 The ISO 8601 format is a standardized way to represent dates and times.
 It includes the date, time, and time zone information, ensuring consistency across different systems.
 The format looks like this: YYYY-MM-DDTHH:mm:ss.sssZ, where Z indicates the UTC (Coordinated Universal Time) time zone.

-By formatting the time threshold to an ISO 8601 string, we ensure that both the IoT device’s timestamps and the server’s time threshold are in a consistent format, including time zone information.Comparing timestamps in a standardized format prevents issues that arise from time zone differences, ensuring that the time-based filtering logic works correctly.
+By formatting the time threshold to an ISO 8601 string, you ensure that both the IoT device’s timestamps and the server’s time threshold are in a consistent format.Comparing timestamps in a standardized format prevents issues that arise from time zone differences, ensuring that the time-based filtering logic works correctly.

-Afterwards, we can configure the DynamoDB scan parameters:
+Next, you will configure the DynamoDB scan parameters:

 ```JavaScript
 const params = {